A Day In Wooster, OH

 A Powerful Partnership

-We were especially grateful to connect with Brent Dillon, an Intervention Specialist at Wooster High School, who played a key role in bringing this experience to life.
+We were grateful to connect with Brent Dillon, an Intervention Specialist at Wooster High School, who played a key role in bringing this experience to life.

 After seeing The Improvaneers perform at the Best Buddies Leadership Conference, Brent knew this was something the Wooster community needed.